 Let’s find it out….

 When I started my career in the IT world, I was good at two things: Data Entry and Fluent English.
-On that basis, I got a job in lead generation where we have to find companies and fill their data (like contact information) in a software.
+On that basis, I got a job in a lead generation where we have to find companies and fill their data (like contact information) in a software.
 You must be good at some things.
 Put them on paper.
 Don’t stick to one or two skills.
 Make a list of a few options to explore.

 Here are the basic skills you might have: